 In addition, the English language often allows for multiple interpretations of the same sentence, depending upon where the emphasis is placed.
-For example, consider the sentence "The shooting of the hunters was terrible" (Paulos, 1980, p.
-65).
-Were the hunters that bad of a shot, was it terrible that the hunters got shot, was it terrible that they were shooting, or is this all about the photographs that were taken by the hunters?
 It is important that students be engaged in dialogue through which they explore possible meanings and interpretations of mathematical statements and problems.